VladislavB92/postigen-front/postigen-front/README.md

 ## PROJECT

-The Postigen-front is a simple parcel movement application front-end. back-end API solution you can find [here](https://github.com/VladislavB92/postigen/blob/main/README.md).
+The Postigen-front is a simple parcel movement application front-end.
+The back-end API solution you can find [here](https://github.com/VladislavB92/postigen/blob/main/README.md).

 It allows: